bradpurchase/grocerytime-backend/README.md

 # GroceryTime

-This is the backend for [GroceryTime](https://groceryti.me), an iOS app to manage your grocery lists.
+This is the backend for [GroceryTime](https://groceryti.me), an iOS app to manage your grocery lists and recipes.
 Check it out on the [App Store](https://apps.apple.com/app/id1526291340)